lfiore18/anytime-booking-form/README.md

 # Anytime Booking: Booking Form Task

 ## Tech used:
-Vanilla JS
+- Vanilla JS
-Tailwind CSS for styling
+- Tailwind CSS for styling

 ## My Approach
-As discussed in the interview, I've opted to use 2 <code><input type="date"></code> tags with regards to collecting the "check-in" and "checkout" dates from the user and calculating the length of the users stay: for better or worse!
+As discussed in the interview, I've opted to use 2 <code>input type=date</code> tags with regards to collecting the "check-in" and "checkout" dates from the user and calculating the length of the users stay: for better or worse!
 I would estimate that it took roughly 1 hour 40 minutes to complete the task, however I did get a little carried away and spent extra time trying to apply some validation to the date picking.

 ## Some Caveats